Harper Court: University of Chicago involvement

+street level (left to right) Chipotle Mexican Grill, Roti (restaurant chain) and Starbucks and LA Fitness on the second floor.

 The University of Chicago invested $30 million in the land acquisition and office space buildout in addition to providing a $21.5 million loan guarantee for construction of the new Hyatt Place hotel.
 The structure officially opened on November 8, 2013 and the University of Chicago exercised its option to purchase the office, parking and retail components as well as the rights to develop 425 residential units in the future for $98 million five days later.
 The University, which put the property up for sale in March 2014, leases all of the office space to host 550 employees.
 The University employees that started moving into Harper Court on November 7, 2013 were from the Information Technology Services (ITS), Alumni Relations and Development, and Facilities Services departments.
 The University's 20-year master lease includes the retail space.
 The University is not selling the residential development rights.
 On July 25, the city of Chicago approved the sale of the current structure (and not the phase 2 residential construction) to CLAL Insurance Company for $112 million.